 Historic Sites of Manitoba: Imperial Bank of Canada Building (441 Main Street, Winnipeg)

 On this site along Main Street, the Imperial Bank of Canada opened the first branch of the bank in Winnipeg, on 4 January 1881.
 The original Robertson Block was demolished between May and July 1906 after which excavation for the new structure began.
-The work was undertaken by Kelly Brothers & Mitchell.
+The work was undertaken by Kelly Brothers and Mitchell.
 The bank relocated temporarily to the Aikins Block until the new premises, designed by Toronto architects Darling and Pearson, opened on 26 May 1908.
 It became the main branch of the Imperial Bank in Winnipeg and also housed the offices of its Western Superintendent.

 In 1961, the Imperial bank amalgamated with the Canadian Bank of Commerce to become the Canadian Imperial Bank of Commerce (CIBC).
 A commemorative plaque is mounted on the southwest corner of the municipally-designated historic building.